 There are occasions when the assessments that a first aider will make will not necessarily agree with the young person's assessment of their own medical condition.
 However clearly there are times when the occasional young person may consider their state of wellbeing to be rather more problematic than either we as a school or you as a parent may consider to be the case.
 In these circumstances we would expect the young person to return to their lesson and continue with their day.
 More often than not this will actually occur after a first aider, or another suitable member of staff, has contacted parents / carers about their child's wellbeing and a joint decision has been made that the young person can continue with their school day.

 We would also like to draw your attention to a few things in relation to medical matters that sometimes cause confusion and problems:

 - Students should not carry any medication around with them except for asthma inhalers, diabetic medication or epipens.

-- All medication that students bring into school must be handed to Mrs Turner for safe keeping.
+- All medication that students bring into school must be handed to a staff member in the medical room for safe keeping.
 Unfortunately the risk of students losing medication and it being left in classrooms or other place is too great.

 - Parents / carers should contact the school with any updated medical details about their children as soon as possible once they have been given this information

 - Students will only be issued with paracetamol if this has been provided by parents / carers in a named packet.
-The school does not keep supplies of paracetamol for students.
+(Please complete form attached) The school does not keep supplies of paracetamol for students.